Is MGIC Investment Corporation (MTG) a Keeper?

-MGIC Investment Corporation (NYSE:MTG) went up by 0.94% from its latest closing price compared to the recent 1-year high of $15.24.
-The company’s stock price has collected -4.90% of loss in the last five trading sessions.
-Press Release reported 4 hours ago that Allen Joins MGIC Investment Board
+MGIC Investment Corporation (NYSE:MTG) went up by 4.00% from its latest closing price compared to the recent 1-year high of $15.24.
+The company’s stock price has collected 6.38% of gains in the last five trading sessions.
+Press Release reported on 10/30/20 that MGIC Treasurer Lisa Pendergast to retire; Nathan R. Abramowski promoted

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.